CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 If you have enough unused general influence points, you may move a follower from direct influence to general influence (or vice versa) during your organization phase.

 If a character directly influencing a follower is removed from play, the follower remains in play and does not immediately count against general influence.
-However, during your next organization phase, you must discard the follower, place the follower under the control of another character in his company with enough available direct influence, or place the follower under the control of general influence (if enough is available).
+However, during your next organization phase, you must discard the follower, place the follower under the control of another character in his company with enough available direct influence, or place the follower under the control of general influence (if enough is available).<span id="page20" class="page-number">20</span>

+---

 {: .note }
 > **Example:** In this example and later examples, the notation “#•#” is used.
 The first number is the character’s mind attribute; the second is his direct influence (DI).
 You have nine characters you want to control: Gandalf (- •10), Aragorn II (9•3), Boromir II (4•1), Legolas (6•2), Gimli (6•2), Frodo (5•1), Sam (4•0), Merry (4•1), and Pippin (4•1).
 In addition, Aragorn II has Narsil (+1 to direct influence), Frodo has The One Ring (+5 to direct influence), and Gandalf has a Lesser Ring (+2 to direct influence).
 In order for you to control and keep these characters in play, you must use all of your 20 points of general influence (GI) and their direct influence (DI).